netzdevs/netzhaut.dev/docs/dev/meta/roadmap.md

 WebIDL interfaces are parsed at runtime in order to provide OOP-like routines and facilitate ECMAScript bindings.
 In the implementation, objects such as Document, HTMLElement, etc. are represented as linked structs.
 Each struct has an associated interface which is used to generate an attribute list.
 Object attributes are placed into this list according to the position in the interface allowing for easy bindings in combination with a universially applied type system.
 Operation bindings are essentially created by calling functions in a standardized, interface based way using function pointers.
 Inheritance is imitated by creating structs for each inherited interface and linking them together.
 All in all, this system is easy to work with since it's based on a lot of automatic mechanisms.
 </div>

-\subsubsection initialparsers First iteration of specification conforming parsers
+\subsubsection initialparsers First Iteration Of Specification Conforming Parsers
 <div style="margin-left:20px;">
 This includes implementation of the ECMAScript parser, CSS/Selectors parser, HTML parser and WebIDL parser.
 The parsers are hand-written and while far from finished, a good chunk of implementation work has been completed.
 </div>